-A waste survey plan map must show the cutblock boundaries, roads, the point of commencement, strip and plot locations, stratum types and locations, and any other areas that are excluded from waste estimations.
+A cutblock waste survey plan map must show the cutblock boundaries, roads, the point of commencement, strip and plot locations, stratum types and locations, and any other areas that are excluded from waste estimations.
 Accumulations and standing trees not harvested should be clearly indicated on the maps.

-The waste survey plan map is required as part of a complete waste submission.
+The cutblock waste survey plan map is required as part of a complete waste submission.
 The cartographic standards used by the Ministry of Forests, Lands and Natural Resource Operations are mandatory.

-The waste plan map must:
+The cutblock waste survey plan map must: